helinwang/dex/README.md

 # DEX

-DEX is decentralized exchange implementation that focuses on low-latency and high-throughput.
+DEX is a decentralized exchange implementation that focuses on low-latency and high-throughput.

 - Block time: 1s on normal load, ~2s on high load